skybert/skybert-net/src/craftsmanship/unicode.md

 ## UNIX, Linux & Cygwin

-Be sure to have at least one UTF-8 locale.
+There are two important environment variables you need to set to a UTF-8 locale.
+This locale must exist on your machine.

 ### Debian, Ubuntu & friends